 When the story begins, we meet our main character, Salem Covington, who had been spending the evening with a woman.
 He decides to head to a saloon and once inside, discovers that there is a group celebrating the end of the Indian Wars.
 Once Mr. Covington learns that they had killed an old “medicine man,” the bullets begin to fly.

-From that moment on, Mr. Covington is determined to get his revenge on the people that killed his teacher.
+From that moment on, Mr. Covington is determined to get his revenge on the people who killed his teacher.
 No matter the cost.

 Phew, what a bang to start with!
 It was all pretty calm, and then suddenly Mr. Young hits us with: “The bullet had found his eye, blood pouring from the liquefied remains of his socket.”
 And then we were off and running!